-Budgeted cost: £27,315
+Budgeted cost: £29575

 Activity Evidence that supports this approach Challenge number(s) addressed Individual pupils attend mainstream inclusion sessions to meet an identified learning need.
 Pupils will be taught in small groups to provide challenge for learning and role models in the process.
 Small group tuition EEF (educationendowmentfoundation.org.uk) Our extensive experience of supporting inclusion shows that this is a highly effective strategy in improving outcomes for children.
 1, 4, 8 Pupils are supported to manage their behaviour through access to appropriate personalised timetables and sensory diet. https://juliadyer.com/ Our extensive work in sensory regulation and experience of supporting children within Pear Tree and other settings shows us that sensory regulation and the ability to self regulate is key to a child being able to engage and learn.
-1,2,3 Engaging with the National Tutoring Pro- gramme to provide targeted interventions in English, MSI and sensory regulation for disadvantaged children.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 2, 3, 7, 8
+1,2,3 New provision for children with MSI introduced to give a highly bespoke and personalised approach to learning within an environment conducive to learning for children with MSI.
+Teaching targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 2, 3, 7, 8 New provision for semi/formal learners to further extend learning opportunities and higher level questioning.
+A structured programme of bespoke CPD/CPL to ensure all staff are upskilled in high quality curriculum delivery for each cohort of learner.